RadouanBoukharfane/2024-hpc-days-um6p/speech.md

 ------------

 In computational fluid dynamics (CFD), turbulence modeling relies on three fundamental approaches, each varying in computational cost and accuracy.
 Direct Numerical Simulation (DNS) offers high accuracy by resolving all spatial and temporal scales of the computational domain.
 However, due to its immense computational demands, DNS is primarily a research tool for fundamental scientific problems.
-An alternative, the Reynolds-Averaged Navier-Stokes Equations (RANS), simplifies fluid flows by either ignoring small-scale flows (Large Eddy Simulation, LES) or averaging fluctuating values over time.
-While RANS equations reduce computational time and memory requirements compared to DNS, the accuracy of simulations is affected as turbulence is only modeled and not fully resolved.
+An alternative, the Reynolds-Averaged Navier-Stokes Equations (RANS) that reduces the cos by averaging fluctuating values over time or LES that solvers only big-scale flow.

 ### Slide 10
 ------------